 I met him at a dinner party hosted by my dear friend and her husband, Sybil and Anthony Rosenni.
-I knew who he was the minute I saw him, long before we were properly introduced.
-Anyone living in New York City would have to either be living under a rock or stoned 24/7 to not know who he was.
+I knew who he was the minute I saw him.
+Anyone living in New York City would have to either be living under a rock or stoned 24/7 not to know who he was.

 He was Francis “Frank” Reagan, New York City Police Commissioner.
 The Reagan’s were a well-known family of New York City police officers.
 Frank had served the New York Police Department for years before his appointment as Police Commissioner by Mayor Frank Russo.
 His father and grandfather had served before him.
 His father, Henry Reagan, had also served as Commissioner.
 Frank’s three sons had followed in the Reagan footsteps.
 His oldest son, Danny, was a top detective for the NYPD, and his youngest son, Jamie, a graduate of Harvard with a law degree, was a patrol officer.
 His middle son, who also served as a detective for the force, had been murdered in the line of duty.
 Frank’s only daughter, Erin, served as assistant district attorney.

 Sybil had mentioned when she extended the dinner invitation that she had someone she wanted me to meet.
-I had no doubt she had intentions of setting me up, she was always trying to set me up with the perfect man.
-I had no idea the perfect man she had in mind for this evening was New York City's own Frank Reagan.
-Frank Reagan was a grandfather to three, extremely attractive, and a widower.
-I had to admit, we did have a few things in common.
-We were both widowed, we were somewhat close in age — I was fifty-three, he was in his early sixties.
-He had been a first responder when the twin towers collapsed on September 11, 2001.
+I had no doubt she had intentions of setting me up.
+My dear friend was always trying to set me up with the perfect man.
+I had no idea the perfect man she had in mind for this evening was New York City’s own Frank Reagan.
+Frank Reagan was an attractive widower with three grandchildren.
+We shared the widowed part, and were somewhat close in age — I was fifty-three, he was in his early sixties.
+Frank had been a first responder when the twin towers collapsed on September 11, 2001.
 He had spent days at Ground Zero, working with other officers to recover the bodies from those towers.
-My husband had been working in the South Tower that day, his remains had been among those recovered.
+My husband had been working in the South Tower that day; his remains had been among those recovered.

-I had arrived to the dinner party late, by about thirty minutes.
-I had been to enough of Sybil's dinner parties to know that dinner was served well over an hour past the time indicated on the invitation.
+I had arrived at the dinner party late, by about thirty minutes.
+I had been to enough of Sybil’s dinner parties to know that dinner was served well over an hour past the time indicated on the invitation.
 The cocktail hour always seemed endless, with boring conversations with people I cared nothing about, had nothing in common with.
 I was not the socialite of my dear friend.
 I was much more content to stay home, by the fire, with a good book, and an even better glass of wine.
-I hated dinner parties, and I hated being set-up, but I loved my dear friend, and so I attended, and made an effort to feign interest in every boring person I met, every new man Sybil was certain I would discover I absolutely couldn't live without.
-I didn't, however, have to pretend when I was introduced to Police Commissioner Frank Reagan.
+I hated dinner parties, and I hated being set-up, but I loved my dear friend, and so I attended and made an effort to feign interest in every annoying person I met, every new man Sybil was confident I would discover I couldn’t live without.
+I didn’t, however, have to pretend when I met Police Commissioner Frank Reagan.
 The man interested me.
-Everything about him interested me.
+Everything about him intrigued me.
 He certainly fit the physical criteria.
 He was tall, dark, and extremely attractive.

-He had arrived even later than I had.
-I wondered if he had been detained, or was simply like me, and had deliberately arrived late.
-I was sipping on a glass of red wine, and conversing with a Mr. and Mrs. Stanley Wainwright when Sybil brought him over.
+He had arrived even later than me.
+I wondered if he had been detained, or merely chose to enter late as I had.
+I was sipping on a glass of red wine while conversing with a Mr. and Mrs. Stanley Wainwright when Sybil brought him over.

 “Frank, I’m sure you know the Wainwright’s,” she said.
 “I would also like you to meet my dear friend Nicole Richardson.
 Nicole is a long time New Yorker, and also a published writer.”